ndp32/alfred/README.md

 Note that I put this script together in a hurry.
 It works well for me, but has not been thoroughly tested.
 If you find any bugs, please let me know.

+## API Key

+API requests require a FRED API key.
+Use `load_api_key()` to initialise the package.
+The function first checks the `FRED_API_KEY` environment variable and then the file `~/.fred_api_key`.
+When called interactively, it will prompt for a key if one was not found and save it to that file for future sessions.